prachijha05/Ransomware-detection-project/README.md

 ## 📌 Project Overview

-This project demonstrates how ransomware encrypts files and how such activity can be detected by monitoring abnormal file system behavior.
+This project demonstrates how ransomware encrypts files and how such behavior can be detected through real-time monitoring of file system activity.

-It is designed strictly for **educational and security research purposes** and runs safely inside a sandbox directory.
+It is designed strictly for **educational and security research purposes** and operates safely within a sandbox directory.

 ---